iraadit/template_cpp/doc/index.rst

 Index
 =====

-Two things to know when in a hurry and already know the tooling.
+Two things to know when in a hurry and you already know the tooling.

 * Use ``init.py`` to setup the project name, registry address, etc.
 * Note the version of the template so updates with a diff are possible later.